lingsin5234/MyTutorials/markdowns/temperature_layer_on_map.md

 ------

 ### Other Notes
 For all methods, in order for the map to still visually appear for the users, the temperature layer on top needs to be somewhat transparent.
-This mainly set by using `globalAlpha` variable between 0 (fully transparent) and 1 (fully opaque).
+This is mainly set by using the canvas `globalAlpha` variable between 0 (fully transparent) and 1 (fully opaque).
 [W3Schools Reference](https://www.w3schools.com/tags/canvas_globalalpha.asp)

-However, for set images, e.g. Raster Image or Gradient method, this needs to be adjusted on the data level.
+However, for set images, e.g. Raster Image or Gradient method, this needs to be adjusted on the data level by changing the 4th value of each `rgba` set (r, g, b, a).

 References: